anvitha03x/ShopFriendlyBotExcel/README.md

 - **Microsoft Excel**: The primary platform for the program.
 - **VBA (Visual Basic for Applications)**: Used for automating tasks and creating the interactive user interface.
-- **Links**: The program pulls relevant shopping links based on the user's preferences, providing quick access to phone options.

 ## **How to Start Using This Program**